ClementineAccount/ClementineAccount.github.io/_tabs/about.md

 - How to get better at using the right [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) when refactoring or rewriting my own projects.
 - Working with external libraries and contributing to open-source projects that I use.
 - Developing video game engines, [video games without engines](https://geometrian.com/programming/tutorials/write-games-not-engines/) or video games using engines.
 I like to explore makings things with as little dependencies as possible in some projects but also exploring other tools and editors in other projects.
 - Graphics and shader programming, both retro and modern techiniques.
+Lately I've been into software rendering.
 - Getting better at writing and contributing to documentation, as well as writing decent pull requests and commit messages.
 - Practicing some [scrum project management even for some of my solo projects](https://www.kodeco.com/585-scrum-of-one-how-to-bring-scrum-into-your-one-person-operation).
 Stuff like attempting the daily scrum by myself can help push the bigger projects to make their way to completion and instil the important habits and skills of task estimation and meeting deadlines.
 - Reverse engineering skills through making modifications for older computer games.

+I also try to attempt problems as much as I could by myself, only using tutorials as a last resort.
+I like to develop techiniques from first principles or learning theory from textbooks first and then applying them.
+In any of my projects on this page, it can be assumed I figured out the solutions by myself unless I had credited a source (which I always seek to do).

 # What are your hobbies outside of coding?